bertmelis/bertmelis.github.io/_posts/2021-04-11-1-Basic-configuration.md

 $ sudo apt install openssh-server wget gnupg ca-certificates
 ```

 The ssh-server is enabled and started by default.
 We can now reach the server remotely.
-All subsequent commands are done on my laptop running Ubuntu. for windows I strongly recommend to use [WSL](https://docs.microsoft.com/en-us/windows/wsl/).
+All subsequent commands are done on my laptop running Ubuntu.
+For Windows, I strongly recommend using [WSL](https://docs.microsoft.com/en-us/windows/wsl/).

 ## Connect remotely via SSH